wkentaro/labelme/docs/adr/0001-settings-architecture.md

 - Comment-preserving sparse writes require ruamel.yaml, now the project's only YAML library (PyYAML was dropped).
-- The dialog edits the effective Config File, so it is disabled only when `--config` supplies a YAML expression (no file to write to) or when per-session CLI override flags are present.
+- Setting Controls in the dialog edit the effective Config File, so they are disabled when `--config` supplies a YAML expression (no file to write to) or when per-session CLI override flags are present.
 A custom `--config <file>` path (e.g. a `labelmerc` beside a standalone build) is editable.
+AI Models remains accessible because downloading and deleting cached model files does not edit command-line Settings.